Real-Dev-Squad/skill-tree-backend/README.md

 2. Open skill-tree-backend in intellij.
 3. Java_Home path needs to be added here.
 4. You can either add the existing path and JDK 17 can be downloaded inside intellij.
+5. If adding from the existing path, go to Settings > Project Structure > Choose the earlier installed Java 17 SDK.

 (Below steps are not required as of now.)